Minnesota-Wisconsin cancellation ends longest uninterrupted streak for FBS rivalry game

-The cancellation likely leaves the Badgers, who suffered a damaging loss last week to Northwestern, with almost no shot at reaching the Big Ten championship game.
+The cancellation probably leaves the Badgers, who suffered a damaging loss last week to Northwestern, with almost no shot at reaching the Big Ten championship game.
 The development also adds to a growing list of college football games scheduled for Thanksgiving week that have been postponed or canceled because of the pandemic.

-“The health and safety of our student-athletes, coaches and staff has always been our main priority,” University of Minnesota Director of Athletics Mark Coyle said Tuesday in a statement.
+“The health and safety of our student-athletes, coaches and staff has always been our main priority,” Minnesota Athletic Director Mark Coyle said Tuesday in a statement.
 “We have experienced an increase in positive cases recently and have made the responsible decision to pause team activities.
 We will continue to rely on the guidance of our medical experts as we navigate the next several days.
 We are doing everything we possibly can to miss the fewest amount of days possible."

 “There was a sudden increase in positive cases,” said Brad Nelson, the Gophers’ medical director, “and this pause will allow the team to focus on stopping the spread of the virus.”